-Dynamic Regulatory Distortions: Coal Storage at U.S. Power Plants
+Dynamic Regulatory Distortions: Coal Procurement at U.S. Power Plants

-Most believe that the largest efficiency gains from introducing market mechanisms to price-regulated industries generates substantial long-run efficiency benefits by removing the incentive to over-invest in capital.
-The coal storage behavior of U.S. power plants is an ideal empirical setting to assess this claim: coal stockpiles are adjusted far more frequently than traditional forms of capital and regulators treat coal stockpiles as working capital.
+An influential literature posits that introducing market mechanisms to price-regulated industries generates substantial long-run efficiency benefits by removing the incentive to over-invest in capital.
+The coal storage behavior of U.S. power plants is an ideal setting to empirically assess this claim: coal stockpiles are adjusted far more frequently than traditional forms of capital and regulators treat coal stockpiles as working capital.
 This paper estimates a dynamic, plant-level model of coal procurement, comparing model-based costs across price-regulated versus market-based plants using matched difference-in-differences.
-I find that regulators provide price-regulated plants with an artificially high rate of return on the money tied up in their coal stockpiles.
-Due to this, price-regulated plants store 11% more coal than similar market-based plants, resulting in annual productive efficiency cost of the resulting distortions to coal procurement is 3 billion dollars (11% of coal purchase costs).
+My estimates indicate that regulators provide large implicit subsidies on the coal stockpiles held by price-regulated plants, resulting in annual productive efficiency cost of the resulting distortions to coal procurement is 3 billion dollars (11% of coal purchase costs).
 My findings suggest that the majority of the efficiency costs from regulatory distortions to the cost of capital stem from dynamic distortions to the timing of capital investments rather than static distortions to coal storage levels.
 This suggests that previous estimates of the impact of price-regulation on the level of capital investment miss the potentially sizable efficiency costs associated with dynamic regulatory distortions to the timing of capital investments.

 JEL Classification: K23, L51, L94, Q48